TAAL-GmbH/taal-client/README.md

 ## Overview

 TAAL Client is a service that runs on the server of a TAAL customer and interacts with [TAPI](https://docs.taal.com/core-products/transaction-processing/taal-transaction-endpoints).
 You can use the TAAL Client to upload data onto the BSV Blockchain without the need to construct and fund raw transactions.
+A customer does need to hold BSV.

-You can install and download the TAAL Client and obtain a valid TAAL API key.
-You can provide the data, and the TAAL component constructs a script stack to include the date (OP_Return) and finds the transaction (valid inputs) from the TAAL’s treasury.
-TAAL Client then signs the transaction and TAAL submits the signed transaction.
+After downloading and installing TAAL Client it can be used with a valid TAAL API key.
+You can then submit the data or data files.
+TAAL Client constructs a script stack to include the data (OP_Return) and funds the transaction (valid inputs) from the TAAL Client treasury.
+TAAL Client signs the transaction and TAAL broadcasts the signed transaction.

 All the private keys used for signing a customer's transactions are held only on the customer's server.

-The use of TAAL Client service is subject to fees as per the Transaction Agreement.
+The use of TAAL Client is subject to fees as per plans on [TAAL Console](https://console.taal.com).

 ## Installation

-Binaries for Linux, Mac and Windows can be found at https://cdn.taal.com.
+Binaries for Linux, Mac and Windows can be found at https://cdn.taal.com/taal-client.

 ## Console